 There is also the potential for other growth-related projects to move forward if the Region is able to secure addition revenue.
 These projects are listed in Schedule 'G' of the background study.
-The gross capital costs of projects involving Region's assets is \$1.49 billion, with \$1.35 billion to come from Development Charges revenue and the remaining \$138 million to come from the tax levy.
-Assets which the Region currently is not responsible for are excluded from this analysis.
+The gross capital costs of these projects is \$1.49 billion, with \$1.35 billion to come from Development Charges revenue and the remaining \$138 million to come from the tax levy.